lucaspereira34/linear-regression/README.md

 - The sum of the residuals equals zero: $\sum_{i=1}^{n}e_i=0$
 - Residual Sum of Squares is minimized: $\min_{\alpha,\beta} \sum_{i=1}^{n}(Y_i - \hat{Y}_i)^2$

 The *OLS.from_formula* method from the *statsmodels.api* library returns a regression model instance.
-The *fit()* method is then used to fit the model and return the a results instance.
+The *.fit()* method is then used to fit the model and return the *results* instance.

 ~~~python
 # Estimation of the model